 Hidden or neglected leaks waste a huge amount of water every year, no matter how tiny they seem.
 Repair dripping faucets, loose joints, or hairline pipe fractures as soon as you find them.
 Not only will repairing leaks help you conserve water, but you’ll protect your plumbing, too.

-An average (non-WaterSense!) shower head could use up to five gallons of water per minute!
+The average (non-WaterSense) shower head can use up to five gallons of water per minute!
 That means if you cut your shower time by only two minutes, you could save up to ten gallons per day.
+Given that the average person in the U.S. uses 80-100 gallons/day, that readily shaves 10% off of your usage.
 Showering with purpose will help you save a lot of time, water, and money.
+Installing a water conserving shower head can also help here.

-Don’t run dishwashers or washing machine until they’re full.
+5. Don’t run your dishwasher or washing machine until they’re full.

 Washing just your favorite shirt or running the dishwasher after every meal is tempting, but it’s also wasteful.
 You should never run your dishwasher or washing machine until you can wash a full load.

-Both of these appliances use a lot of water, so using them sparingly will really help you save water.
-We’re not saying you need to stop using your dishwasher or washing machine–just to consider using them less.
+Both of these appliances use a lot of water, so using them sparingly and intentionally will help you save water.
+That said, using machines is still more efficient than washing by hand.

 Rainwater harvesting is great for households that have a lot of plants to care for.
+Use the water you collect to water indoor and outdoor plants along with your garden and lawn.
 Rain barrels are cheap, easy to maintain, and help you save a surprising amount of water.
 The more you can re-use natural water, the less you’ll have to rely on your tap.

 This one might seem surprising, but power plants are cooled with hydro-powered technology.
 Using less electricity means using less water by association.
 Try to cut out any extraneous electrical use.
 Switch off fans when you leave a room.
 Turn off the lights before going out.
 Use natural daylight to light your home during the day.
 The more you can reduce, the more you’ll save.

 Pool covers reduce evaporation and maintain temperature.
-The Department of Energy reports that pool covers can reduce the need for replacement water by more than 50%.
+The Department of Energy reports that pool covers can reduce the need to replace water by more than 50%.
 Covering your pool will also reduce re-heating costs and the pool’s chemical consumption.
 It’s easy, it’s simple, and it saves a lot of water and money.

 Did you know that washing your car in your driveway could use more than 100 gallons of water?
 Most commercial car washes, meanwhile, use recirculating systems that help them conserve the water they use much more effectively.
 Even commercial car washes tend to use a lot of water, however.
 We recommend washing your car sparingly, and taking it to a commercial washer when you do.

 Have more questions about how to make your home water efficient?
-Need some help installing a new fixture or repairing a plumbing problem?
-No matter what you need, Mike Diamond has what we need to help.
+Need help installing a new fixture or finding the right WaterSense shower head?
+No matter what your home water issue is, Mike Diamond can help.
 Give us a call with any plumbing questions or concerns today.
-We have the answers.